 Fully understand how GoldenGate uses and manages the ports will help you speed up the setup process especially in a cloud environment where opening ports is highly restricted.

-Checkpointing is a technique to add fault tolerance into computing systems.
-GoldenGate uses checkpoints to to ensure fault tolerance in case of failures.
-GoldenGate extract, data pump, and replicat processes record their read and write positions along the data flow.
+Checkpointing is a technique that Oracle GoldenGate uses to add fault tolerance into the replication process.
+GoldenGate extract, data pump, and replicat processes record their read and write positions and time along the data flow.
 These positions are called Checkpoints.
+This blog discusses the details of what checkpoint is, how to create checkpoint tables and how to use checkpoints when recovering an Oracle GoldenGate process.

 1. What are Oracle GoldenGate Checkpoints?